imanghafoori1/laravel-microscope/README.md

 - php artisan check:event
 - php artisan check:gate
 - php artisan check:route   `(checks controller class and method also the blade files path to be correct)`
-- php artisan check:psr4    `(auto-corrects namespaces, reports wrong imports)`
+- php artisan check:psr4    `(Auto-corrects namespaces)`
-- php artisan check:import  `(checks all the imports at the top of the files `use statements`)`
+- php artisan check:import  `(checks all the imports at the top of the files use statements) and event non-imported inline class usages within blade files and classes!!`

 ## What the Commands do?